 - A. At the beginning of the school year, D.A.
-Dorsey Technical College distributes to all parent(s)/ guardian(s) the letter from the Superintendent informing them of the District's involvement in the notification process. - B. At the time of registration, new students are given a letter advising them on how to access information regarding sexual predators. - C. As soon as the District School Operations has been notified of the presence of a specific registered sexual predator by the school police, School Operations will inform D.A.
-Dorsey Technical College and all specific command staff from school police of specific registered sexual predators residing in Miami-Dade County via electronic mail.
+Dorsey Technical College notifies students and faculty about informing them of the District's involvement in the notification process. - B. At the time of orientation, new adult students are notified on how to access information regarding sexual predators. - C. As soon as the District School Operations has been notified of the presence of a specific registered sexual predator by the school police, School Operations will inform D.A.
+Dorsey Technical College and all specific command staff from school police of specific registered sexual predators residing in Miami-

+Dade County via electronic mail.
 Sexual predator notifications will be electronically transmitted in a secure, PDF file format.
-The electronic briefing will contain the photographs, physical descriptions, and known addresses of specific registered sexual predators. - D. Once the sexual predator notification has been transmitted to D.A.
-Dorsey Technical College, the principal is responsible for handling the sexual predator notification in the following manner:
+The electronic briefing will contain the photographs, physical descriptions, and known addresses of specific registered sexual predators.

+- D. Once the sexual predator notification has been transmitted to D.A.
+Dorsey Technical College, the Director is responsible for handling the sexual predator notification in the following manner: - 1.
-- 1. The D.A.
-Dorsey Technical College is responsible for reading his/her electronic mail every day and ensuring that required action briefings are immediately acted upon. - 2.
-Upon receipt of the sexual predator notification, the principal will print a copy of the briefing attachment containing specific registered sexual predators. - 3.
-Subsequent to printing the sexual predator notification, the principal of D.A.
-Dorsey Technical College shall copy and distribute the sexual predator notification along with the letter.
 The D.A.
-Dorsey Technical College principal is responsible for notifying all parent(s)/ guardian(s), faculty, staff, and the school resource officer, via a sealed package.
-The principal at D.A.
-Dorsey Technical College is also responsible for notifying students and faculty.
+Dorsey Director is responsible for reading his/her electronic mail every day and ensuring that required action briefings are immediately acted upon. - 2.
+Upon receipt of the sexual predator notification, the Director will print a copy of the briefing attachment containing specific registered sexual predators. - 3.
+The Director at D.A.
+Dorsey is responsible for notifying students and faculty.
 Adult students do not have to receive a sealed package. - 4.
 All sexual predator notifications transmitted via electronic mail through a School Operations required action briefing are not to be forwarded or distributed by any other method or persons, other than the procedures established in this guideline. - 5.
 D.A.
-Dorsey Technical College maintains all information sent by School Operations regarding sexual predator notifications in an updated binder secured in the main office.
-Any students seeking information on a registered sexual predator shall be given access to this binder. - 6.
+Dorsey maintains all information sent by School Operations regarding sexual predator notifications in an updated binder secured in the main office.
+Any students seeking information on a registered sexual predator shall be given access to this binder.

 If D.A.
-Dorsey Technical College receives information regarding sexual predators from any source other than School Operations which includes any law enforcement agency, they shall forward such information to the to the Director of School Operations/Special Programs.
-They must not distribute this information to staff, parent(s)/guardian(s), or students.
+Dorsey receives information regarding sexual predators from any source other than School Operations which includes any law enforcement agency, they shall forward such information to the to the Director of School Operations/Special Programs.
+They must not distribute this information to staff, parent(s)/ guardian(s), or students. sexual predator's offense, and whether the sexual predator's victim was a mi- nor at the time of the offense.